-Your Osteopath will check baby’s neck, shoulder, jaw, diaphragm, rib cage and spine.
+Your osteopath will check baby’s neck, shoulder, jaw, diaphragm, rib cage and spine.
 Don’t be afraid to ask the osteopath what she is doing throughout each treatment.

 What problems does Cranial Osteopathy help with?

-It is believed that the vagus nerve which exits from the base of the skull and supplies the stomach and the upper part of the intestines, can be irritated or compressed.
-It is particularly vulnerable to distortion during the birth process and, if irritated, can make the stomach more sensitive, contributing to the colicky symptoms.
+It is believed that the vagus nerve, which exits from the base of the skull and supplies the stomach and the upper part of the intestines, can be irritated or compressed.
+It is particularly vulnerable to distortion during the birth process.
+If irritated it can make the stomach more sensitive, contributing to the colicky symptoms.
 It is thought that the over-sensitivity of the gut is one way in which the brain responds to stress.
 This in turn affects the sympathetic nervous system which aids in the control of many of the body’s internal organs.
 After experiencing the shock of birth, it isn’t really very surprising that this can cause their nervous system to overreact!

 Cranial osteopathy can also be excellent in helping with flat head syndrome.
 This refers to a lack of symmetry in head shape, particularly common after assisted delivery.
 Only rarely are flat heads in infants due to fusing of the head “joins”.
-Usually the “joins” are not fused and early asymmetry can lead to flattening and a preference for lying with the head in one position.
+Usually the “joins” are not fused and early asymmetry can lead to flattening – this can lead to a preference for lying with the head in one position.

-To avoid or reduce head flattening;
+How to avoid or reduce head flattening

-- Some supervised time on their tummies while they are awake also helps reduce a tendency to flattening of one side of the head.
+- Some supervised time on their tummies, while they are awake, also helps reduce a tendency to flattening of one side of the head.

 Cranial osteopathy is not the only remedy for restless babies, but it can help ease the trauma of birth and sooth an unsettled baby.